Combinatorial Gray codes-an updated survey: Binary strings

 \subsection{Avoiding and including other structures}

 If we consider a Gray code as a Hamilton cycle in~$Q_n$ for~$n\geq 2$, we may ask for cycles that avoid or include certain other structures.

-In this direction, Chan and Lee~\cite{MR1129389} showed that $Q_n$, $n\geq 3$, has a Hamilton cycle that avoids a given set~$F$ of at most $2n-5$~edges, provided that each vertex is incident to at least two edges not in~$F$, and the bound~$2n-5$ is best possible.
+In this direction, Latifi, Zheng and Bagherzadeh~\cite{DBLP:conf/ftcs/LatifiZB92} showed that for any set~$F$ of at most~$n-2$ edges, there is a Hamilton cycle in~$Q_n$, $n\geq 2$, that avoids~$F$, and clearly the bound~$n-2$ is best possible.
+Furthermore, Chan and Lee~\cite{MR1129389} showed that $Q_n$, $n\geq 3$, has a Hamilton cycle that avoids a given set~$F$ of at most $2n-5$~edges, provided that each vertex is incident to at least two edges not in~$F$, and the bound~$2n-5$ is best possible.
 Moreover, Dimitrov, Dvo\v{r}\'ak, Gregor and \v{S}krekovski~\cite{MR2568029} showed that $Q_n$ has a Hamilton cycle that avoids a given perfect matching~$M$ if and only if~$Q_n\setminus M$ is connected.

+Instead of forbidding edges, one may also consider the problem of forbidding vertices.
+To this end, Fink and Gregor~\cite{MR2970496} proved that for any set~$F$ of at most~$\binom{n}{2}-2$ vertices of~$Q_n$, $n\ge 3$, there is a cycle of length at least~$2^n-2|F|$ that avoids all vertices in~$F$.
+The bound~$\binom{n}{2}-2$ is best possible.
+Note also that if $F$ contains only vertices of the same parity, then any extending cycle will also skip $|F|$ vertices of the opposite parity, so $2|F|$ vertices in total.

 Dvo\v{r}\'ak~\cite{MR2178189} showed that any set of at most $2n-3$~edges that together form disjoint paths in~$Q_n$ can be extended to a Hamilton cycle, and this bound is best possible.
 Note that any Hamilton cycle in~$Q_n$ can be partitioned into two perfect matchings.
 Conversely, Kreweras~\cite{MR1374632} conjectured that every perfect matching in~$Q_n$ can be extended to a Hamilton cycle (via a second perfect matching).
 More generally, Ruskey and Savage~\cite{MR1201997} asked whether any matching (not necessarily perfect) extends to a Hamilton cycle; see also~\cite[Problem~487]{MR2548549}.
 Kreweras' conjecture was answered affirmatively by Fink~\cite{MR2354719}, and his beautiful and concise proof was later refined by Gregor~\cite{MR2510579}.
-More recently, Fink~\cite{MR3936192} proved that every (not necessarily perfect) matching of~$Q_n$ extends to a cycle factor, i.e., to a collection of disjoint cycles that together visit all vertices. \openproblem{The original Ruskey-Savage conjecture is still open, and constitutes one of the most intriguing problems in this area.}
+More recently, Fink~\cite{MR3936192} proved that every (not necessarily perfect) matching of~$Q_n$ extends to a cycle factor, i.e., to a collection of disjoint cycles that together visit all vertices. \openproblem{11}{The original Ruskey-Savage conjecture is still open, and constitutes one of the most intriguing problems in this area.}